How do you define “healthy recipes?”

 Doesn’t all this healthifying result in food that simply does not taste very good?

 A friend recently asked me, “what do you miss the most ever since you gave up junk food?” and I honestly didn’t know what to say.
 Sure, I mostly gave up white sugar, wheat and other grains; I avoid commercial processed food and I don’t touch fast food.
 But my meals have never been so flavorful or so varied.
 I eat better than I ever have, and without all the added sugar, flavorings and preservatives, I also enjoy my food more than ever – I think our palate tends to become more sensitive when we eat cleaner.
-So no, I can’t agree that healthy food is inferior to unhealthy food in terms of flavor.
-I think it’s far superior, although you do have to go through a period of adjusting – for example, most Paleo treats would not taste sweet enough to a palate that’s accustomed to commercial candy, but once you start eating clean, commercial treats taste like sugar laced with industrial chemicals.
+So I can’t agree that healthy food is inferior to unhealthy food in terms of flavor.
+I think it’s far superior, although you do have to go through a period of adjusting.

 Why do you sometimes change already-published recipes?